pjjung/mcgpy/MCGdata/Data_tables.md

 Magnetocardiography (MCG) data analysis is performed by not only time-varying magnetic signals also field distributions.
 In the case of reading a frame file that only included time-series datasets without sensor information, this configuration file is significant.

-The syntax is follows as below:
+The syntax of a sensor configuration `ini` file is follows as below:

 ```ini
 [Label]